TommyMart/Data_Visualisation_API/readme.md

 <img src="DOCS/invoices_table.png" alt="Invoices PSQL table" height="80%"/>

 - id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
+- total_cost - Float datatype with a default value of 0.00.
+- timestamp - - Date format automatically populated by the datetime library.

+Foriegn Keys

-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- event_id - Integer that references the id column of the events table.
+NOT NULL.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- attending_id - Integer that references the id column of the users table.
+NOT NULL.

+Relationships

+For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.

 ```event = db.relationship("Event", back_populates="invoice")``` <br>
 ```attending = db.relationship("Attending", back_populates="invoice")``` <br>